 Obviously, if she helps Adam or tampers too much, not only might the Magus never come into being, but neither might his 5,000 year-old religion nor the empire the villainess has enjoyed co-ruling.
 She bluntly tells Warlock she needs to contain him until he sees things her way.

 The Matriarch springs her trap and Adam winds up in a bizarre courtroom staffed by several heretofore unknown alien life-forms.
 Presiding over the court is a Grand Inquisitor introduced as Kray-Tor.
 Yep, it’s a Judge Crater joke which must have already seemed ancient back in 1975.

 At any rate Kray-Tor is the four-armed alien shown on the cover of this issue with Adam.
 Also present are figures referred to as:

-Bailiffs – Gleaming, faceless figures whose humanoid bodies seem covered in a substance similar to the one encasing the Silver Surfer.
+Bailiffs – A trio of gleaming, faceless figures whose humanoid bodies seem covered in a substance similar to the one encasing the Silver Surfer.

 The Prosecutor – A monstrous alien who is, appropriately enough, almost all mouth.

 The Jury – Faceless automatons who are just torsos in jury seats.